 I feel full to bursting, so I burst, and she’s there with me, my kite string keeping me tethered to a beautiful but simple life.
 I’m not sure how long we’ve been dancing at this point, but it’s several songs later when the band starts to play an old song called Girl With Broken Wings.

 We’re both breathless and flushed and a little sore from bumping into the other pit-hoppers, but we’re having a good time.
-I know that the show is coming to end because this is a slow song, something to calm the crowd, and it’s working.
+I know that the show is coming to an end because this is a slow song, something to calm the crowd, and it’s working.
 But I’m just not ready.
 I want it to feel like this always, like we were never broken, but always free and always whole.

 I almost want to be angry with Manchester for doing a sad song because Spencer’s coming down, but I can’t.
 I can’t find anything that’s not good at this very moment even as she wears all of those reasons so blatantly.
 And I realize that for all that was stolen, some things weren’t.
 I had the first kiss.
 I had Christmases and birthdays and summers.
 I had prom.